Faisal Akram: International career

 In October 2024, Akram earned his first call-up to Pakistan’s senior ODI squad for the Zimbabwe series.
 He made his ODI debut for Pakistan on 24 November 2024 against Zimbabwe and took 3 wickets.

 Playing style

-In ESPNcricinfo’s list of standout players to watch at the 2022 ICC Under-19 Cricket World Cup, Faisal Akram was highlighted as one of Pakistan’s most exciting young prospects.
+In Cricinfo’s list of standout players to watch at the 2022 ICC Under-19 Cricket World Cup, Faisal Akram was highlighted as one of Pakistan’s most exciting young prospects.
 The article emphasized his rare skillset as a left-arm wrist-spinner (chinaman), noting that he consistently troubled top-order batters with sharp turn, deception through flight, and a well-disguised wrong’un.
 His performances in Pakistan’s domestic youth circuit, particularly his ability to take wickets in the middle overs, positioned him as one of the most dangerous spin options in the tournament.
 Analysts praised his potential to become Pakistan’s next elite wrist-spinner, drawing attention to his tactical maturity despite his young age.